R0NGSH3N/r0ngsh3n.github.io/_posts/2020-10-12-spring-boot-cache-hazelcast.md

 hazelcastConfig.addListenerConfig(new ListenerConfig(hazelCastEventListener));
 ~~~

 #### Client Side Listener types:

 `MapEntryListener` is added by client, the purpose of this listner is to monitoring the `Map` object that client created and insert into the cache.
 It is client's responsibility to react on those events, not servers.

 ### 2. Notifier

-Notifier is used to notifer the event through different `channel`, it could be through `restful`, `MQ` or `email`.
-The Notifier should be decouple with listener, it is configed separately in the spring boot.
+Notifier is used to notife the event through different `Channel`, it could be through `restful`, `MQ` or `email`.
+The Notifier should be decouple with listener, it is configed separately in Spring boot Config class

 Notifier connect the `event` and `NotifierChannels`, it keep map that connect 2 of them, when HazelCast Instance throw event, it will be first captured by `Listener`, then `Listener` will call `Notifier`, `Notifier` will select `NotificationChannel` based on the map, then Notifier pass the event to `NotificationChannel` for the channel object to send message.